 The ensuing economic impacts of Covid-19 have amplified existing inequalities around the world, resulting in an escalation of civil unrest in many countries.
 In the Espinar region of Peru, social protests impacted our Antapaccay operation.
 The government deployed public security to return law and order in the region around the operation without harm to community members, security forces or our workforce.

-Mitigating factors – We strive to uphold and respect the human rights of our workforce, local communities and others who may be affected by our activities, in line with the United Nations Guiding Principles on Business and human rights (UN GPs).
-We have processes to identify, prevent and mitigate human rights risks and impacts across our business.
-In the event that we cause or contribute to a negative impact on human rights, we strive to provide appropriate remedy to those affected in line with the UN GPs.
+While our Group policies and standards apply to all our businesses, we tailor our community approach to be relevant and appropriate to the local context.
+We strive to uphold and respect the human rights of our workforce, local communities and others who may be affected by our activities, in line with the United Nations Guiding Principles on Business and human rights (UNGPs), and support resilience and capacity within our host communities.
+We have processes to identify, prevent and mitigate human rights risks and impacts across our business, and are committed to understanding and documenting the social risk and opportunities in the communities in which we operate.
+In the event that we cause or contribute to a negative impact on human rights, we strive to provide appropriate remedy to those affected in line with the UNGPs.

-We respect communities’ perspectives and actively seek them to inform our decision-making.
-Our ambition is to be a responsible, engaged and valued company wherever we operate and contribute to healthy, resilient communities.
+We respect communities’ perspectives and actively seek to consult with them to inform our decision-making.
+Our ambition is to be a responsible, engaged and valued company wherever we operate and to contribute to healthy, resilient communities.
 We support the advancement of the interests of both our host communities and our assets.

-During 2020, we revised our approach to ASM to explore how ASM and large-scale mining can sustainably co-exist as distinct yet complementary sectors of a successful mining industry.
+Our approach to ASM considers how ASM and large-scale mining can sustainably co-exist as distinct yet complementary sectors of a successful mining industry.
 We believe that legal ASM can play an important and sustainable role in many economies when carried out responsibly and transparently, including the DRC.
-One manifestation of our new approach is our partnership with the Fair Cobalt Coalition, an NGO aiming to positively transform ASM in the DRC.
+We partner with the Fair Cobalt Coalition, an NGO aiming to positively transform ASM in the DRC.
 It is working towards eliminating child and forced labour, improving work practices in ASM operations and supporting alternative livelihoods to help increase incomes and reduce poverty.